Compare to similar MSc programmes

-The study programme Earth Surface and Water (Utrecht University) is in many aspects similar to the Master Earth and Environment but mainly focuses on the aquatic aspects of the ‘System Earth’.
-In the master Earth and Environment you will research all earth’s interlinked processes.
+The study programme Earth Surface and Water (Utrecht University) falls under the master's degree Earth Sciences.
+It is in many aspects similar to the master's Earth and Environment but mainly focuses on the aquatic aspects of the ‘System Earth’.
+In the master's Earth and Environment you will research all earth’s interlinked processes.

 Applied Earth Sciences (Delft University of Technology)

-The study programme Applied Earth Sciences (Delft University of Technology) builds a bridge between the different geological, technical, societal and economic demands and hereby shares these aspects with the master Earth and Environment study programme.
-However, the master Earth and Environment applies an interdisciplinary approach to the entire ‘System Earth’ while Applied Earth Sciences distinctly focuses on its technical aspects.
+The study programme Applied Earth Sciences (Delft University of Technology) builds a bridge between the different geological, technical, societal and economic demands and hereby shares these aspects with the master's Earth and Environment study programme.
+However, the master's Earth and Environment applies an interdisciplinary approach to the entire ‘System Earth’ while Applied Earth Sciences distinctly focuses on its technical aspects.

 Civil Engineering (Delft University of Technology)